Learn more about Downtown Red Deer with these answers to some of our most frequently asked questions.

 In response to a petition by Downtown businesses, in late 1983, Red Deer City Council passed a by-law establishing the Red Deer Downtown Business Association (DBA) as a Business Revitalization Zone under the Municipal Government Act.
 The association is funded primarily by a business tax levy on the net annual rental value of the area occupied by a business located within the BRZ.
 Everyone benefits, so everyone pays.

-A Business Revitalization Zone (BRZ) is formed under the Municipal Government Act (MGA) and is governed by a set of bylaws that designates the zone and allows for a levy to be applied to businesses within the BRZ to improve and promote the area.
+A Business Improvement Area (BIA) is formed under the Municipal Government Act (MGA) and is governed by a set of bylaws that designates the zone and allows for a levy to be applied to businesses within the BRZ to improve and promote the area.
 The BRZ is guided by a volunteer governance board whose members are elected members of the BRZ and/or appointed by Red Deer City Council.

 Is the Downtown Business Association (DBA) part of The City of Red Deer organization?

 No. However, in order to advocate for the needs of the businesses and fulfil the DBA strategic objectives, it is in the best interests of the DBA to maintain a positive relationship wherever possible.

 The DBA is funded primarily by a levy that is imposed on all businesses within the BRZ.
 By occupying a space within the boundaries, the levy is automatically applied at City level when preparing tax notices.
 The BRZ levy makes up approximately 65% of the DBA budget, the remaining 35% comes from contracts and grants.
 The combined sources of income allow the DBA to deliver all of the programs and services as laid out in the strategic plan and in more detail throughout the website.
 The levy alone does generate enough income to maintain the level of service provided.